Andreas Papandreou: Iouliana

-In 1965, Papandreou was accused in the Aspida scandal within the Hellenic Army.
-His father removed the defense minister and assumed the post himself to protect his son from investigations.
-King Constantine II of Greece refused to endorse this move since this would create a conflict of interest, which forced George Papandreou's resignation; the events following this became known as Iouliana.
+In 1965, Papandreou was accused in the Aspida case within the Hellenic Army.
+His father removed the defense minister and assumed the post himself and the Center Union party introduced legislation to extend parliamentary immunity to include the period between the dissolution of the old Parliament and elections.
+Both measures have been characterized by scholars as ways to protect his son from investigations.
+King Konstantine II of Greece refused to endorse the removal of the defense minister since this would create a conflict of interest, which forced George Papandreou's resignation; the events following this became known as Iouliana.
 For the next twenty-two months, there was no elected government, and hundreds of demonstrations took place, with many injured and killed in clashes with the police.
 The King convinced 45 Center Union party members to support him and his bid to form a government, who were rejected and called apostates by those supporting Papandreous.

 To end the political deadlock, his father attempted a more moderate approach with the King; in March 1967, Papandreou publicly rejected his father's effort and attacked the whole establishment, preventing any compromise.
 This attracted the support of 41 members of the Center Union, aimed at securing the party's leadership.
 As the politicians were unable to sort out their differences, on 21 April 1967 anti-Communist Colonels led the Greek military junta of 1967–1974.